chef/chef-web-docs/content/sass/sso.md

     * Log into chef-automate and then switch to SSO UI i.e https://{your-chef-automate-fqdn}/sso

-    * Fill the required values:
+    * Fill in the required values:

-        * **CA Information:** this is the X.509 Certificate from section 3 above.
-Copy the downloaded certificate contents and paste as the value for CA Information.
+        * **CA Information:** This is the X.509 Certificate from section 3 above.
+Copy the downloaded certificate contents and paste them as the value for CA Information.

-        * **SSO URL:** This is the value for Identity Provider Single Sign-On URL.
+        * **SSO URL:** This is the value for the Identity Provider Single Sign-On URL.
 Use the Login URL value from Section 4 above.

         IMAGE

-        * **Email Attribute:** This is the name of the claim for email. (eg: In our case, it is emailaddress)
+        * **Email Attribute:** This is the name of the email claim. (eg: In our case, it is emailaddress)

-        * **Username Attribute:** This is the name of the claim for username. (eg: In our case, it is username)
+        * **Username Attribute:** This is the name of the claim for the username. (eg: In our case, it is username)

-        * **Entity Issuer:** This should be the URL provide in section 1 for Identifier (Entity ID). (eg: In our case, it ishttps://{your-chef-automate-fqdn}/dex/callback)
+        * **Entity Issuer:** This should be the URL provided in section 1 for Identifier (Entity ID). (eg: In our case, it ishttps://{your-chef-automate-fqdn}/dex/callback)

-        * **Name Id Policy Format:** This should be the Unique User Identifier (Name ID) value from value column for Name ID present in square brackets. eg:- user.userprincipalname [nameid-format:emailAddress]and add it to end of urn:oasis:names:tc:SAML:1.1:.
+        * **Name Id Policy Format:** This should be the Unique User Identifier (Name ID) value from the value column for Name ID present in square brackets. eg:- user. userprincipalname [nameid-format:emailAddress]and add it to the end of urn:oasis:names:tc:SAML:1.1:.

         IMAGE